Gradecak/git-safe/README.md

 ### Installation
-To get git-safe up and running, simply clone the repo and run the setup.sh script.
+To get Git-safe up and running, simply clone the repo and run the setup.sh script.
 ```bash
 git clone https://github.com/Gradecak/git-safe.git
 ```
-once cloned make the script executable by running `chmod +x setup.sh` followed by `./setup.sh` This will begin the configuration process and prompt you for any input it requires.
+Once cloned, make the script executable by running `chmod +x setup.sh` followed by `./setup.sh` This will begin the configuration process and prompt you for any input it requires.

-once you run setup.sh if you wish to track any aditional repositories using git-safe simply add the absolute path to ~/.git_safe/repos
+once you run setup.sh if you wish for Git-safe to track any aditional repositories simply add the absolute path to `~/.git_safe/repos`

 ### Issues